Indonesia's Widodo faces test on reform credentials in second term

 The president said he would push two bills to replace laws that have hampered job creation, as well as warning he could sack underperforming civil servants.

-More than 30,000 security personnel were deployed in Jakarta following recent student demonstrations and after the country's security minister was stabbed by a suspected Islamic militant earlier this month.
+More than 30,000 security personnel were deployed following recent student demonstrations and after the country's security minister was stabbed by a suspected Islamist militant earlier this month.

 The inauguration was attended by regional leaders including Australian Prime Minister Scott Morrison, Malaysia's Mahathir Mohamad and Singapore's Lee Hsien Loong.